 And that’s basically all you need to know.
 It might be worth considering that gaming monitors won’t have the best image quality since better panels quite simply have a helluva lot more input lag, to the point where you can actually see that it takes time for your inputs to register on screen.
 Anyone who has ever played Smash Brothers or Guitar Hero on a plasma TV will know what I’m talking about.
 But as a hardcore gamer image quality shouldn’t really be your priority.
 And anyway, to me it already looks great.

 One thing to keep in mind is to never buy a “surround sound” headset.
-It’s just a gimmick.
+It’s an expensive gimmick.
 Try out any stereo headset or headphones and listen to the “virtual barbershop” sound clip, either on the official site or on youtube.
-You’ll immediately see why surround sound headsets are just a gimmick.
+You’ll immediately see why surround sound headsets are a waste of money.

-Test whether your headset is outputting positional audio correctly: http://www.qsound.com/demos/virtualbarbershop_long.htm
+Test whether your headset is outputting positional audio correctly with Virtual Barbershop: http://www.qsound.com/demos/virtualbarbershop_long.htm

 Note that there may be some tricks you can use to improve positional audio.
 Refer to this topic for more detail: http://forums.overclockers.com.au/sh...d.php?t=844394